Timaeus and Critias, 9780140455045

 Summary

-• Timaeus: A theoretical exposition of the cosmos, it describes the creation of the universe, from its beginning to the coming of man.
-Timaeus introduces a creator God and speculates on the structure and composition of the physical world.
+Timaeus and Critias has a central place in Western thought and is best known to many for the story of Atlantis.
+Timaeus and Critias is a Socratic dialogue in two parts.
+A response to an account of an ideal state told by Socrates, it begins with Timaeus’s theoretical exposition of the cosmos and his story describing the creation of the universe, from its very beginning to the coming of man.
+Timaeus introduces the idea of a creator God and speculates on the structure and composition of the phys…

 Book Details